+One of my favorite power tools.
 The chainsaw is a portable kind of motorized saw that uses a rotating chain with teeth to cut material.

 Aside from that, jigsaws can be used for plunge cuts inside the material.
 Some jigsaw models can also make beveled cuts where the blade is angled to the right or left.

 Besides, jigsaws cannot remove material quickly, partly due to the delicacy of the blades.
-They are more for slow work where detail and precision are important.
+They are more suited for slow work where detail and precision are important.